 1) Get a Free Balcony Upgrade Promotion and How to Find Them

 Occasionally cruise lines will run special promotions on particular ships, itineraries, and/or destinations offering balcony staterooms at the same price as an outside or inside cabin.
-You can attempt to sift out these deals throughout the year but they can be common during “Wave Season” (around February – April) when cruise lines tend to be most aggressive with pricing and promotions.
+You can attempt to find these deals throughout the year but they can be common during “Wave Season” (around February – April) when cruise lines tend to be most aggressive with pricing and promotions.

 Most commonly you’ll see one-category stateroom upgrades.
-This means you can book an ocean view stateroom for the price of an inside cabin, or book a balcony for the price of an ocean view.
+This means you can book an oceanview stateroom for the price of an inside cabin, or book a balcony for the price of an oceanview.
 When such a promotion is coupled with an additional perk like a drink package, free gratuities, or a generous onboard credit – these can be fantastic deals to take advantage of.

 So how exactly do you find these balcony upgrade promotions?